 The way you market:

-Greenwashing is a term regularly thrown around in the fashion and apparel industry, and the aim of the new sustainability standards is to put an end to this.
-People are doing more and more research around the green credentials of the products they’re buying, or the company they’re going to work for or invest in.
-They want solid proof that they’re contributing to the solution, not the problem, in doing business with you.
-This is where you can really leverage your product data and digital assets to tell your sustainability story.
-Give your customers, employees, and investors the solid proof they’re looking for when checking out your ESG goals.
+Consumers want solid proof that they’re contributing to the solution, not the problem, in doing business with you.
+This is where you can leverage your product data and digital assets to tell your sustainability story.
+Give your customers, employees, and investors the sustainable credentials they’re looking for when checking out your ESG goals.

 The end of life of products: